 Soleri advocates recycling of materials, waste reduction, energy conservation, and renewable energy sources.
 Cities should be dense, not sprawling.
 Expansion, through construction, should move upward, not sprawl outward, in order to reduce the impact on the landscape and create a community of people living close together.
 Surrounding areas should remain as green or natural landscapes.

-Paolo Soleri passed away this April at the age of 93.
+Paolo Soleri passed away April 2013 at the age of 93.
 Read a lovely meditation on his futuristic desert utopia here.

 Arcosanti’s large, compact structures and large-scale solar greenhouses would occupy only 25 acres of a 4,060-acre land preserve, keeping the natural countryside in close proximity to urban dwellers.
 People should be able to live, work, and shop within this area, without need for cars.
 Some of these ideas were later taken up by the New Urbanism, and certainly championed by proponents of Ecological Urbanism.